 Most the statues were created by British sculptor Jason DeCaires Taylor.
 Besides being a remarkably skilled artist, Jason is an ambitious marine conservationist.
 He is actively creating a unique solution to the issue of our deteriorating coral reefs.

 There are a few ways to see the underwater sculptures in Cancun.
 One of the underwater exhibits lies eight meters deep and is only accessible by diving.
+You’ll want to make sure you’re equipped with the best scuba diving mask to see all the sculptures.
 You can also book a snorkel tour and view the Punta Nizuc exhibit, which lies about four meters deep.
 If you prefer to stay dry, the glass-bottom boat tour is also an option.
 You’ll be able to enjoy MUSA however you’re comfortable.

 If you would like to learn about the amazing underwater sculptures in Cancun, visit the MUSA web at musamexico.org.
 I suggest booking your tours directly through MUSA.